Cinthia527687/Listing_4_16_1412_Project/README.md

 ## Console Output

-I teste several cases to verify that my random number range would cover the range of all possible upper case letters.
+I tested several cases to verify that my random number range would cover the range of all possible upper case letters.

 ```
 82